Howard Stern Says He Doesn’t Believe Trump Is Anti-Abortion Because He Probably Got A ‘Few People Abortions’

-Howard Stern believes that his longtime friend, Donald Trump, cannot be truly anti-abortion because he probably got a “few people abortions,” according to The Washington Examiner.
+Howard Stern believes that his longtime friend, President Donald Trump, cannot be truly anti-abortion because he probably got a “few people abortions,” according to The Washington Examiner.

 The host of the Howard Stern Show, a nationally syndicated radio program where Donald Trump was a regular, made the comments during a recent appearance on ABC News’ Good Morning America.

 Alabama’s outlawing of nearly all abortions has reignited the debates surrounding freedom of choice across the country, with anti-abortion activists seeing hope in the possibility of a Roe vs. Wade reversal now that Trump has appointed conservative judges to the Supreme Court.
-In addition to Alabama, Georgia, Kentucky, Ohio, and Mississippi have all passed highly restrictive laws on abortion over the last few weeks.
+In addition to Alabama, other states, including Georgia, Kentucky, Ohio, and Mississippi, have all passed highly restrictive laws on abortion over the last few weeks.

-During all this, Donald Trump has been uncharacteristically quiet about his own opinions, but Politico reports that is down to the advice he has received from aides and anti-abortion advocates, who have reportedly told him that any comments he makes now could be used to bolster lawsuits challenging the new laws.
+During all this, Trump has been uncharacteristically quiet about his own opinions, but Politico reports that is down to the advice he has received from aides and anti-abortion advocates, who have reportedly told him that any comments he makes now could be used to bolster lawsuits challenging the new laws.

 When Trump has spoken about abortions since becoming president, he has suggested that he belongs to the pro-life side of the debate.

-But Howard Stern, who has known Trump closely over the decades, said that he doesn’t believe his stance to be truly anti-abortion, because he might have helped a few people get abortions himself.
+But Stern, who has known Trump closely over the decades, said that he doesn’t believe his stance to be truly anti-abortion, because he might have helped a few people get abortions himself.

 “The guy I knew, I didn’t know this was him,” Stern said on Good Morning America.